 The impact and effects of public health crises, pandemics and epidemics could adversely affect our business, financial condition and results of operations.

 Public health crises, pandemics and epidemics, such as the COVID-19 pandemic, could materially adversely affect our business, financial condition and results of operations.
 Such events have resulted in and could again result in authorities implementing numerous measures to try to contain the disease, such as travel bans and restrictions, quarantines, shelter-in-place orders and shutdowns, among others.
-Such events have had and could again have widespread adverse impacts on the global economy, many of our facilities and on our employees, customers and suppliers.
-These and similar events have caused and may again cause supply chain constraints and disruptions and workforce availability issues as well.
+Such events have had and could again have widespread adverse impacts on the global economy, many of our facilities and on our employees, customers and suppliers, such as supply chain constraints and disruptions and workforce availability issues.

 Natural and Human Disruptions - Risk 3